 Revenue recognition: Revenues are primarily attributable to fees for providing services as well as investment income earned on funds held for clients.
-Fees associated with services are recognized in the period services are rendered and earned under service arrangements with clients where service fees are fixed or determinable and collectability is reasonably assured.
+Fees associated with services are recognized when control of the contracted services is transferred to the Company's clients, in an amount that reflects the consideration it expects to receive in exchange for such services.
 The Company's service revenue is largely attributable to processing services where the fee is based on a fixed amount per processing period or a fixed amount per processing period plus a fee per employee or transaction processed.
 Insurance Solutions revenues are recognized when commissions are earned on premiums billed and collected.
-Fees earned for funding payrolls of our clients in the temporary staffing agency via the purchase of accounts receivable are based on a percentage of funding amounts as specified in the client contract.
-These fees are then recognized over the average collection period of 46 to 48 days.
+Fees earned for funding payrolls of clients in the temporary staffing agency via the purchase of accounts receivable are based on a percentage of funding amounts as specified in the client contract.
+These fees are then recognized over the average collection period of 41 to 44 days.
 The revenue earned from delivery service for the distribution of certain client payroll checks and reports is included in service revenue, and the costs for the delivery are included in cost of service revenue on the Consolidated Statements of Income and Comprehensive Income.

 The Company receives advance payments for set-up fees from its clients.
-Advance payments received for certain of the Company's service offerings for set-up fees are considered a material right.
+Advance payments received for certain service offerings for set-up fees are considered a material right.
 Therefore, the Company defers the revenue associated with these advance payments, recognizing the revenue and related expenses over the expected period to which the material right exists.